tharzen/php-interpreter/DEV.md

     - compound-assignment-expression
     - coalesce-expression
     - `? :`
+  - call function
+  - new object
 - loop
 - conditional
-- function declaration
+- function declaration ✔
 - class declaration
-  - method declaration
+  - method declaration ✔
-  - property declaration
+- closure ✔

 ## Testcases

-Try to change the PHP in `src/main.ts` and run `ts-node main.ts`.
+Try to change the PHP input in `src/main.ts` and then run `ts-node main.ts`.
+The evaluator will be printed for test.

 All passed testcases:
 ```php